 Recently, the United Kingdom Band of Hope Union has changed and adapted according to the social patterns within British society.
 This included changing its name in 1995 to Hope UK.
 With the increased use of illegal drugs the Band of Hope had widened its field of education to include drugs other than alcohol.
-Its main emphasis now is on drug prevention and education and, while traditions like pledge signing and pageants of queens have ceased, it has begun to grow again in membership and works by providing trained volunteers in a variety of settings.
+Its main emphasis now is on education and, while traditions like pledge signing and pageants of queens have ceased, it has begun to grow again in membership and works by providing trained Educators in a variety of settings.
+Literature is available and is used by many different kinds of groups.
 Hope UK works with many groups.
 Some are affiliated and date back to the formation of the Temperance Movement.
-Most, however, are children's, youth or church organisations who want specialist help in providing drug education.
-The Volunteer Scheme helps increase the profile and work of Hope UK, enabling it to continue to reach and encourage young people to make informed and healthy choices.
+Most, however, are children's, youth or church organisations who want specialist help in providing Drug Education.
+The Voluntary Drug Educator scheme helps increase the profile and work of Hope UK, enabling it to continue to reach and encourage young people to make informed and healthy choices.

 Hope UK has also developed training for youth workers, parents and others who come into contact with young people, as well as for children (age 0-12 years) and those who work with them.